To a Kinder World: Audio and visuals

 The visuals of the episode received acclaim as well.
 Anime News Network writer James Beckett found the first half of the episode "funny, thrilling, and spectacularly animated", commending to how its neon pink lighting "perfectly highlights" the setting.
-He also highlighted the visuals of Silky's memories, stating that it uses "careful, naturalistic drawings" with the "painstaking cinematography and haunting music to give us a movie-in-miniature that is impossible to look away from."
+He also highlighted the visuals of Silky's memories, stating that it uses "careful, naturalistic drawings" with the "painstaking cinematography and haunting music to give us a movie-in-miniature that is impossible to look away from".
 Dengeki Online writer Kawachi praised the art, commenting that the action looked interesting and that the combat in the anime version looked more impressive than the manga version to him due to the use of long-distance shots to emphasize Silky's hair.
 He also appreciated that the animators came up with new scenes for Silky that did not change the development or direction of the manga plot.
 Anime Corner writer Jay Gibbs felt that the choreography and animation were high quality, complimenting the action, particularly the way Silky uses her hair in combat.
 He also felt the flashback was beautifully handled, enhanced from the manga depiction.
 He appreciated the way that light and sound were used to contrast her low points from her high points, CGMagazine writer Ridge Harripersad also gave praise to the flashback depiction and Science Saru's skill, particularly the use of lighter borders during happy memories in the flashback.

 Real Sound writer Hotaka Sugimoto stated that there was skepticism as to whether the anime could do justice to the artistry of the manga, adding that only a top-level animation studio could handle it.
 He commended Science Saru for making visuals as dense as the original, noting that the episode garnered acclaim worldwide.
 He believed that episode 7 demonstrated their skills more than earlier episodes, commending the work in the depiction of Silky's death.
 He compared the scene's art to The Colors Within, stating that its use of colors emphasized the beauty of her soul.
 He noted that Aira and Silky both incorporate pink, believing that the color of their auras connected them.
 Sugimoto felt that the manga could not depict what the anime does.
 The sound design for the episode received acclaim from critics.
 Anime Corner writer Jay Gibbs called Inoue a "fantastic" voice actor, citing her performance in the beginning of the episode.
 He felt that being able to convey "such a strong feeling of desperation" without dialogue was proof of extraordinary acting ability.
-He also highlighted the music during the flashback scene, stating that the piano conveyed an "intriguing mixture of melancholy and joy" that conveyed "remembering something precious but fleeting."
-Dengeki writer Kawachi also complimented Inoue's performance, stating that she portrays Silky as both a scary monster and a loving mother.
+He also highlighted the music during the flashback scene, stating that the piano conveyed an "intriguing mixture of melancholy and joy" that conveyed "remembering something precious but fleeting".
+Dengeki Online writer Kawachi also complimented Inoue's performance, stating that she portrays Silky as both a scary monster and a loving mother.
 He commented on the use of music used in Silky's final moments, saying that it combined with Silky's movements to create a scene that was beautiful and tragic.